michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0046.md

 ### Definition
 - n: persons who make or amend or repeal laws
 ### Family
+- legislature: legislatures+
-legislature: legislatures+;legislate: legislated, legislates, legislating, legislation, legislative, legislator, legislature;legislation: legislations;legislative: legislatively;legislator: legislators, legislatorship
+- legislate: legislated, legislates, legislating, legislation, legislative, legislator, legislature
+- legislation: legislations
+- legislative: legislatively
+- legislator: legislators, legislatorship
 ### Examples
 - Deliberations on the budget will consume the Legislature through mid-summer.
 - “And the Legislature ought to be held accountable.
 Something like that happens, then people will do something.”